operezhernandez25/connect-four/README.md

 # connect-four
-I simple app made with Swift 5.
+A simple app made with Swift 5.